daniel-andersen/interactive-tabletop-project-ed_old_iphone/README.md

 Simple enough:

-Install the app, plug in the projector and the iPhone in the stand; connect the iPhone to the projector and start the app.
-As soon as the app recognizes the board on the table it will place markers for the heroes in the starting room.
-Now place a brick on a hero marker.
-A red circle will appear as soon as the brick has been recognized.
+Install one of the sample apps, plug in the projector and the iPhone in the stand; connect the iPhone to the projector and start the app.
+The app will now recognize the game board on the table and the game will begin.

-Or, you can simply run the app from the iPhone simulator and click any piece on the board to simulate a brick placement.
+Alternatively, you can simply run the app from the iPhone simulator and click any piece on the board to simulate a brick placement.

 Current state
 -------------